cross-platform/dspatchables/README.md

 DSPatchables is a DSPatch component repository.

-*Related projects:*
+*See also:*

 DSPatch (https://github.com/MarcusTomlinson/DSPatch) is a powerful C++ flow-based programming framework.

-DSPatcher (https://github.com/MarcusTomlinson/DSPatcher) is a cross-platform graphical tool for testing DSPatch components.
+DSPatcher (https://github.com/MarcusTomlinson/DSPatcher) is a cross-platform graphical tool for building DSPatch circuits.